ecurtin/spark-bench/docs/developer-guide.md

 spark-bench is a multi-project SBT build.
 The build is mainly defined in [build.sbt](../build.sbt) and dependencies are defined in [Dependencies.scala](../project/Dependencies.scala).

+Note that to run tests with `sbt test`, the `SPARK_HOME` environment variable must be set to an installation of Spark, just like for any other invocation of spark-bench.

 ## Adding a New Data Generator

 All the data generators live in the data generator project.
 Let's add a new data generator called FooGenerator.